On this page

 Beyond Microsoft 365, factor in costs for cloud storage, backup solutions, and any other SaaS applications your team depends on.

-The cost of a ransomware attack or data breach almost always exceeds the cost of prevention.
-Treating cybersecurity as a budget line item rather than an afterthought is one of the most important shifts a business can make.
+Cybersecurity is no longer optional, yet many SME IT budgets allocate little or nothing for it.
+Treating it as a budget line item rather than an afterthought is one of the most important shifts a business can make.

 Factor In Outsourced IT Support